Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Sleep tracking built in — no wearable needed

-- Google Photos integration shows family photos on the screen
+- Google Photos shows family photos on the screen all day

-- YouTube video calls easy to start by voice
+- Easy to start a YouTube video by voice

 What Could Be Better

-- No camera — can't make video calls (use Nest Hub Max for that)
+- No camera — cannot make video calls at all (need Nest Hub Max for that)

-- Google ecosystem is less familiar to most seniors than Alexa
+- However, the Google ecosystem is less familiar to most seniors than Alexa

 3. Amazon Echo Dot (5th Gen)